 So, you can rely on the inverter ACs to last for a longer period.
 The same thing cannot be said about the non-inverter ACs.
 As these ACs turn on and off several times, the system may start malfunctioning after heavy use for a prolonged time.

 The Inverter AC is built for lower electricity consumption than the non-inverter air conditioner.
 Despite a little higher maintenance cost, it is good to use for all rooms, including small bedrooms and large halls for events.
 However, it involves a much higher cost than normal air conditioners.
 So, if you want to focus on electricity savings and a higher budget, Inverter AC can be a perfect choice for you.

 Yes.
 It is good to use at home.
 It has higher performance, efficient cooling capacity, faster cooling time.
 Though the price is in a higher range, the extra cost can be recovered within a few months due to the lower running cost.

 Some reputed brands claim that inverter AC saves up to 60% of electricity compared to the commonly available AC.
 Electricity consumption by inverter air conditioners depends on the working load.
 Higher is the load, more is the cost of electricity.
 But it does not cost the user unnecessary consumption of electricity.

 Most of the inverter air conditioners are built to perform in a wide range of voltage.
 Many of the inverter ACs from reputed manufacturers work in a range of 100-290V voltage so that the fluctuation of voltage does not affect the performance.
-Because of this, no stabilizer is required for inverter AC.
+Because of this, a stabilizer is not essential for inverter AC.
 But, you should use one for frequent voltage fluctuation and the machine does not feature “stabilizer-free operation“.